pinkfirewall-exe/ensemble-ml-ids-alert-fatigue/README.md

 > A high-volume financial SOC and a small healthcare security team have very
 > different operational constraints, and the right thresholds will differ accordingly.

-SHAP (TreeSHAP) provides feature-level explanations for every prediction — both global importance rankings and instance-level waterfall plots for misclassified predictions.
+SHAP (TreeSHAP) provides feature-level explanations for every prediction for both global importance rankings and instance-level waterfall plots for misclassified predictions.

 ---